 Pricing: Free, $7.99/month for Premium, and $14.99/user/month for Business Users

 Notion is a fairly new note taking app that has become popular over the last year.
-Notion is a powerful note taking app which not only allows you to capture simple notes but also save documents and images, use tables, create a knowledge base creating your own wiki and more.
+It is a powerful note taking app which not only allows you to capture simple notes but also save documents and images, use tables, create a knowledge base, create your own wiki, and more.
 The thing about Notion that I love is that it is fairly versatile and allow users to only use as many as features as they want to.
 I also love the extensive support of emojis throughout Notion as it allows me to create easily identifiable folders, note headings, and sub-headings.
-When you are using Notion you can create “Workspaces” which you can either treat as notebooks or projects.
-Inside these workspaces, you can create as many notes as you want to.
+When you are using Notion you can create “Workspaces” that you can either treat as notebooks or projects.
+Inside these workspaces, you can create as many notes as you like.

 Supported Platforms: Android, Windows, macOS, iOS, and Web